Higher-Order Linear Differential Equations for Unitary Matrix Integrals: Applications and Generalisations: Alternative derivations from

-\end{prop} \begin{remark} The above proposition generalizes \cite[Prop.
-4.3]{KW24b} from the case $\alpha=1$ to general $\alpha$.
-It can be rewritten as a first order matrix linear differential equation for the vector on the LHS analogous to (but distinct from) that implied by Proposition \ref{P3.2}, with $n=m$, $\beta =2$ and $\tilde{B}_p$ given by (\ref{MD3a3}) with $q=m+\alpha$.
-On this latter point, note that the entries in the corresponding vectors agree in the final entry but involve different functions otherwise. \end{remark}
+\end{Proposition} \begin{Remark} The above proposition generalizes \cite[Proposition 4.3]{KW24b} from the case $\alpha=1$ to general $\alpha$.
+It can be rewritten as a first-order matrix linear differential equation for the vector on the left-hand side analogous to (but distinct from) that implied by Proposition~\ref{P3.2}, with $n=m$, $\beta =2$ and $B_p$ given by \eqref{MD3a3} with $q=m+\alpha$.
+On this latter point, note that the entries in the corresponding vectors agree in the final entry but involve different functions otherwise. \end{Remark}